SamuelWu2001/LeetCode2024/Graph/200. Number of Islands/README.md

 > - Ask clarifying questions and use examples to understand what the interviewer wants out of this problem.
 > - Choose a “happy path” test input, different than the one provided, and a few edge case inputs.
 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.
 1. Can the input grid be empty?
    No
 2. Do diagonal connections between lands forms an island?
    No
 3. Any requirement on time/space complexity?
-   O(m*n) in time and O(1) in space
+   O(m*n) in time and space
 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category.
 1. DFS
    The advantages of DFS are high space efficiency, faster solution finding in some cases and suitablility for memorization search.
 However, its limitations include the inability to find the shortest path and the potential for stack overflow in extreme cases.
 2. BFS
    The advantages of BFS are that it can find the shortest path in an unwrighted graph, is suitable for iteration to avoid stack overflow issues, and discover all nodes.
 However, its limitations include high space requirements and, in some cases, lower efficiency compared to DFS
 3. Discussion
    In this case, I prefer to use DFS methods to solve the problem since I think it is more intuitive to implement.
 However, if the 2d binary grid is extremely large, I will use BFS methods to avoid stack overflow issues.
 ### Plan
 > - Sketch visualizations and write pseudocode.